Urban Food Chains

 click picture to download original text (in French)

 Starting with the blue booklet on this page, we will unpack the arguments and economics that were shaping agriculture in 2008.
 Here are the opening words from the minister: “Current events have just reminded us, with terrible consequences, that the world has yet to get rid of the scourge of famine.
 Egypt, Morocco, Indonesia, Cameroon, Mexico, Bolivia, every continent on the planet is seeing a resurgence of food riots, which harden men’s resolve and leave behind the smouldering wreckage of civilisation.
 History is being wrapped up in front of us as the world’s raw material prices rise in brutal leaps and bounds, food prices are soaring, traders all over the world are panicking.
-Rice, a basic food for half the world’s population is at the heart of this.
-Prices have risen by 54% since January (he was speaking in April) and major exporters are holding back their export tonnages.
+Rice, a basic food for half the world’s population was at the heart of this.
+Prices had risen by 54% since January (he was speaking in April) and major exporters were holding back their export tonnages.
 Today, three billion people live on less than two dollars a day, and the spectre of hardship hangs over them.”

 “In these times of great doubt, we need to bring together those who produce and those who consume, we need to end the mistrust between two worlds that have stopped talking to each other.”

-Today [2008] …”wherever we live, a big question hangs over the new century: how do we feed humanity to ensure health and sustainability?
+Nowadays, [2008] …”wherever we live, a big question hangs over the new century: how do we feed humanity to ensure health and sustainability?
 Barnier argues that we can no longer afford to live in ignorance of past mistakes, guzzling saturated fats and rich foods can no longer be indulged.
-This is the underlying purpose of this conference: we need to share and exchange resources; weave a dialogue of a sort that has never been seen before; making it possible for agriculture to rejoin the rest of the world.
+This is the underlying purpose of the conference: we need to share and exchange resources; weave a dialogue of a sort that has never been seen before; making it possible for agriculture to rejoin the rest of the world.

 Talk about agriculture..(2)